ermolushka/ermolushka.github.io/src/content/blog/vllm-benchmark-4090.md

 2. **Performance vs Memory Trade-off**: AWQ and GPTQ deliver 70-76% better performance than FP16 but use identical memory (22.7GB vs 22.6GB).
 This counterintuitive result suggests these "4-bit" models are optimized for speed in vLLM's implementation, trading memory savings for performance gains.

-3. **Practical Considerations**: The choice between methods depends heavily on ymy bottleneck - memory constraints favor BitsAndBytes, while performance requirements favor AWQ/GPTQ.
+3. **Practical Considerations**: The choice between methods depends heavily on your bottleneck - memory constraints favor BitsAndBytes, while performance requirements favor AWQ/GPTQ.

 ### Surprising Results